Your Guide to Preventing Account Takeover Attacks

 This erosion of trust has a ripple effect.
 When customers and partners feel that your platform is not a safe place to interact, they will leave.
 A single, high-profile incident can cause lasting damage to your brand’s reputation.
 After all, if you can’t protect your users’ primary accounts, it becomes difficult for them to trust your business with their data, their payments, or their loyalty.

-The Cost to Your Business and Reputation
+Calculating the True Cost to Your Business

 The most immediate impact of an account takeover is often financial.
 Attackers can drain funds, make fraudulent purchases, or steal sensitive financial data, leading to direct losses for both the user and your business.
 But the costs don’t stop there.
 You also have to factor in the resources required to investigate the breach, manage customer support for affected users, and implement emergency security patches.
 These reactive measures are both expensive and disruptive.